hafsahsiddiqui/sql-projects/A24 Films/README.md

 d.
 Movie Count by Rotten Tomatoes Rating

 ```
+SELECT
-SELECT CASE
+  CASE
-           WHEN rotten_tomatoes BETWEEN 0 AND 59 THEN '0-59'
+    WHEN RTC BETWEEN 0 AND 59 THEN '0–59 (Rotten)'
-           WHEN rotten_tomatoes BETWEEN 60 AND 79 THEN '60-79'
+    WHEN RTC BETWEEN 60 AND 79 THEN '60–79 (Fresh)'
-           WHEN rotten_tomatoes BETWEEN 80 AND 100 THEN '80-100'
+    WHEN RTC BETWEEN 80 AND 100 THEN '80–100 (Certified Fresh)'
     ELSE 'No Rating'
   END AS rating_range,
-       COUNT(title) AS movie_count
+  COUNT(*) AS movie_count
-FROM movies
+FROM films
 GROUP BY rating_range
 ORDER BY movie_count DESC;
 ```

-Answer:
+Answer: Using your RTC column, this query categorizes A24’s films into critical reception bands.
+It helps assess:
+1. How often A24 earns critical acclaim (80–100).
+2. Where most of their films land (solidly fresh or middling)
+3. Whether low-rated outliers exist, suggesting creative or marketing missteps.

+This kind of snapshot helps A24 understand how well it’s living up to its brand promise of prestige and quality filmmaking—a key factor in long-term audience loyalty and award potential.

 ### 🗓️ 5.
 Long-Term Trends